Cancer Research UK logo.

 • problems with eating or swallowing

-This may be at the hospital or you may see someone nearer to your home at a local clinic or your GP surgery.
+This may be at the hospital, or you may see someone near your home at a local clinic or your GP surgery.

 Seeing your dentist